Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s Azure subscription includes a Basic support plan.
-They would like to request an assessment of an Azure environmentג€™s design from Microsoft.
+Your company has Azure subscription includes a Basic support plan.
+They would like to request an assessment of an Azure environment has design from Microsoft.
 This is, however, not supported by the existing plan.
 You want to make sure that the company subscribes to a support plan that allows this functionality, while keeping expenses to a minimum.
 Solution: You recommend that the company subscribes to the Standard support plan.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s Azure subscription includes a Basic support plan.
-They would like to request an assessment of an Azure environmentג€™s design from Microsoft.
+Your company has Azure subscription includes a Basic support plan.
+They would like to request an assessment of an Azure environment has design from Microsoft.
 This is, however, not supported by the existing plan.
 You want to make sure that the company subscribes to a support plan that allows this functionality, while keeping expenses to a minimum.
 Solution: You recommend that the company subscribes to the Professional Direct support plan.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s Azure subscription includes a Basic support plan.
-They would like to request an assessment of an Azure environmentג€™s design from Microsoft.
+Your company has Azure subscription includes a Basic support plan.
+They would like to request an assessment of an Azure environment has design from Microsoft.
 This is, however, not supported by the existing plan.
 You want to make sure that the company subscribes to a support plan that allows this functionality, while keeping expenses to a minimum.
 Solution: You recommend that the company subscribes to the Premier support plan.
 Does the solution meet the goal?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
 A company that has numerous divisions is planning to deploy an Azure environment.
-The company would like each divisionג€™s option to pay for the Azure services it utilizes, not be the same.
+The company would like each division has option to pay for the Azure services it utilizes, not be the same.
 You have been asked to recommend a solution to meet the requirements.
 Solution: You recommend that an Azure role be created for each division.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
 A company that has numerous divisions is planning to deploy an Azure environment.
-The company would like each divisionג€™s option to pay for the Azure services it utilizes, not be the same.
+The company would like each division has option to pay for the Azure services it utilizes, not be the same.
 You have been asked to recommend a solution to meet the requirements.
 Solution: You recommend that an Azure policy be created for each division.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
 A company that has numerous divisions is planning to deploy an Azure environment.
-The company would like each divisionג€™s option to pay for the Azure services it utilizes, not be the same.
+The company would like each division has option to pay for the Azure services it utilizes, not be the same.
 You have been asked to recommend a solution to meet the requirements.
 Solution: You recommend that a subscription be created for each division.
 Does the solution meet the goal?

 - [x] Yes.
 - [ ] No.